AlexHelo/AlexHelo/README.md

 ### Hey there!
 I'm Alex 👋

-I'm a 22 year old student, pursuing my bachelor's degree in Computer Science and Technology at [Tecnológico de Monterrey CCM](https://tec.mx/en).
-I have a strong passion for Software Developement and Cybersecurity.
+I'm a 22 year old Software Engineer.
+I have a strong passion for Full Stack Developement, Cybersecurity & Tech Journalism.

 #### Education 🎓: